brightroll/rq/README.md

 Once RQ is installed, the user creates a queue.
 The queue requires only a few parameters, but the most important one is the 'queue script'.
 This is a program written in *any* language that will process each message.
 The API for the queue script is easy to implement and described below.
 Whenever a message is received on that queue, this program runs.
 The program will either succeed, fail, or ask to retry *x* seconds in the future.
 If the script takes a long time to run, it can send periodic updates to RQ to indicate progress.
 The script can also provide a lot of logging and produces large files as output.

 The RQ system provides a REST, HTML, cmd-line, or low-level socket API to work with messages and queues.
 That is all there is to it.

 When would you use RQ?
-In a typical web application, you should always respond to the browser within a small time frame (say under 1 seconds).
+In a typical web application, you should always respond to the browser within a small time frame.
 You should also avoid using a lot of memory in this section of your application stack as well.
 If you know a particular computation will exceed those requirements, you should hand off the task to a queueing system.

 If you have scripts that run via cron, you should probably run that under RQ.
 In this scenario, RQ will monitor that the script properly executed.

 Here are some examples: